cabi81/scripts/README.md

 4. Prey it installs everything :)

 Notes:
-It is assumed that you are familar with how to edit your /etc/apt/sources.list file, this will be needed to install all software.
+1. It is assumed that you are familar with how to edit your /etc/apt/sources.list file, this will be needed to install all software.
+2. Designed for Debian Testing.

 It was not meant to be complicated.
 Download, run and wait.